 Upon joining the District, you will be provided with a username and temporary password, which you can use to sign into your workstation or district-issued mobile device.
 Please use our Account Self Service Portal to pick a new persistent password; temporary logins expire within several days of being issued.

 Your computer user account name generally consists of your last name and the first character of your first name.
 For example, a person by the name Jim Smith may have the username:

 Your email account name is the same as your user account, with "@sgate.k12.mi.us" added at the end:

 You can also give out your email address to others in the following format:

-... substituting "@sgate.k12.mi.us" for "@southgateschools.com", which may be easier for them to write down and remember.
-Keep in mind that you cannot log into your email using "@southgateschools.com"; it is merely a redirect for brevity.
+... substituting "@sgate.k12.mi.us" for "@southgateschools.com", which may be easier to write down and remember.
+Keep in mind that you cannot log into your email using "@southgateschools.com"; it is merely an email alias for brevity.

 Email (Google Mail)